robot-exploration/robot-exploration.github.io/_posts/my_advising_philosophy.md

 help connect the dots across ideas, flag potential pitfalls, and push students to think deeper or more broadly when needed.

+**Disclaimer**: Funding opportunities may influence the direction of research in the lab.
+I hope that students feel like research topics are still entirely of their choosing, and my aim is to generally find highly flexible funding opportunities that align with general lab interests.
+However, like all labs, funding may have some affect on research.

 ## Proposing ideas

 From the first day, I expect students to be proposing their own ideas and